valterkraemer/rollup-plugin-syntax-highlight/README.md

 });
 ```

 In addition, it supports the option `mapExtension`.
-I allows you to specify formatting for extensions Shiki doesn't recognise.
+It allows you to specify formatting for extensions Shiki doesn't recognise.

 ```js
 syntaxHighlight({